Best Early Black Friday 2020 Deals From Amazon, Walmart, Macy's & More

 Old Navy

 Old Navy’s online deals are starting earlier than ever, and we couldn't be more excited!
-From Nov.
-19 to 22, take 40% everything on the retailer's site.
-And from Nov.
-23 to 30, shop their best online deal of the year and take 50% off everything on the site.
+Take 50% off everything through Nov.
+27.

 Overstock